 Each deck can bear a load that is carefully calculated.
 The result of simple mathematical operations can be found in your deck documentation.
 If for some reason your documentation is missing, there are two ways to go:

 - going to Step 1 and asking for professional expertise,

 - calculating by yourself.

-There is a rule of thumb saying that constructed up to code deck should be able to hold up to 50 pounds per 1 sq ft.
+There is a rule of thumb saying that constructed up to code deck should hold up to 50 pounds per 1 sq ft.
 10 psf out of it is a dead load, so the weight of the deck itself.
 40 psf is a live load, so furniture, people, planters, and so on.
 How does it work for your deck?
-You can calculate on your own or just use a table with the most common deck sizes below.
+You can calculate on your own or use a table with the most common deck sizes below.

 |Deck dimensions||Total Square Feet||Total load (lbs)||Dead load (lbs)||Live load (lbs)|

 Now you know how much your deck can hold if it is build up to code.
-A small outdoor kitchen island with grill, burner, refrigerator, sink, and cabinet weights, on average, less than 1000 lbs, so it can be placed on basically any deck from the table.
+A small outdoor kitchen island with grill, burner, refrigerator, sink, and cabinet weights, on average, less than 1000 lbs so that it can be placed on basically any deck from the table.
 Bigger constructions need to be carefully calculated.